r58Playz/terraos/README.md

 ### Octopus
 All features work out of the box.
 Update your TerraOS rootfs, since this was fixed in a newer version.

+### Dedede
+All features appear to work out of the box on the latest version.